 It might surprise most people to learn that when you’re treating IBS, you’re not actually treating the condition.

 Doctors aren’t sure what causes IBS, so there’s no way to actually combat the source of the problem.
-You can however combat the symptoms if you know how.
+You can, however, combat the symptoms if you know how.

 While there might not be an IBS cure, symptoms can be managed by making some simple changes to diet and lifestyle.
-These don’t have to be huge changes, but they’ll keep your bowel – and by extension, you – much happier.
+These don’t have to be huge changes, but they’ll keep your bowel – and by extension, yourself – much happier.

-When it comes to tackling the symptoms, you’re dealing directly with the constipation, gas, bloating, diarrhoea and resulting pain that IBS causes.
+When it comes to tackling the symptoms, you’re dealing directly with constipation, gas, bloating, diarrhoea and resulting pain that IBS causes.